expath/tools-saxon/README.md

 Implementation of the tools for Saxon.

 It is mainly two things now: the implementation of the data model from tools-java, and additional tools to ease writing extension functions for Saxon.

+This README file contains an introduction to the tools provided here.
+For a more complete documentation, see [doc/](doc/).

 Function tools
 --------------